mlubinsky/mlubinsky.github.com/pytorch/README.md

 # net_params.p: data
 # $ file weights_combination_epoch_3380.pt
 # weights_combination_epoch_3380.pt: Zip archive data, at least v?[0] to extract

+Python pickle (for net_params.p):
+Since the .p extension is common for pickle files, try this in a Python interpreter:

+import pickle
+try:
+    with open("net_params.p", "rb") as f:  # "rb" for read binary data = pickle.load(f)
+        print(type(data))  # See what kind of Python object it is
+        # print(data)       # If it's not too large, you can try printing it
+except pickle.UnpicklingError as e:
+    print(f"Error unpickling: {e}")
+except Exception as e:
+    print(f"Other error: {e}")

+If this works without errors, you've likely confirmed it's a pickle file.
+The print(type(data)) will tell you what kind of Python object is stored (e.g., a dictionary, a list, etc.).

+ZIP Archive (for weights.pt):

+List contents: You can use the unzip command to see what's inside the ZIP archive: unzip -l weights.pt

+Extract (if needed): If you want to examine the individual files, you can extract them: unzip weights.pt
+This will extract the contents into the current directory.
+Look for files with extensions like .pth, .bin, or other model-related files.

+PyTorch Specific (for weights.pt):

+Even though it's a ZIP, it's very likely a PyTorch save file.
+Try loading it directly in PyTorch:

+import torch
+try:
+    model = torch.load("weights.pt")  # PyTorch will handle the ZIP automatically print(type(model))  # This should tell you the type of saved object (e.g., a model)
+    # print(model.keys()) # If it's a state_dict, this will list the layers
+except Exception as e:
+    print(f"Error loading PyTorch model: {e}")

+This is the most direct way to confirm if it's a PyTorch model.

+PyTorch save format: PyTorch often uses ZIP archives to store multiple components of a model (weights, architecture, optimizer state, etc.).
+The torch.load() function handles these ZIP files transparently.
+By combining the file command with the Python code snippets above, you should be able to determine the exact nature of both files.
+The PyTorch approach for weights.pt is the most likely to succeed if it's indeed a PyTorch model file.
 ```

 ### pip index versions torch